-Magnetic induction lights can definitely grow some amazing plants, but no more than you could acheive with a similar brightness made from fluorescent lights.
-Magnetic induction lights won't produce more light or or less heat than MH/HPS grow lights using the same amount of electricity.
-And considering that we're talking the difference between HPS lights and a type of fluorescent light, that actually makes a lot of sense.
+Magnetic induction lights can definitely grow some amazing plants, but no more than you could achieve with a similar brightness made from fluorescent lights.
+Magnetic induction lights won’t produce more light or less heat than MH/HPS grow lights using the same amount of electricity.
+And considering that we’re talking the difference between HPS lights and a type of fluorescent light, that actually makes a lot of sense.

 No, the induction grow light scene isn’t like LEDs where they are actually improving the technology every year.
 With induction itself, the technology has not changed much since it was first demonstrated in the 1800s.

 Occasionally a new company will try to re-ignite the fire about induction grow lights, claiming they’re better than MH/HPS or LED grow lights.
 Companies that lie about these lights are preying on new growers who get taken in by the science-y sounding terms and incredible claims, without realizing what they’re actually getting.

 Ultimately, when someone is saying that induction lights will give you better yields (for the same amount of electricity) than HPS lights, it’s a bunch of marketing speak because no one has been able to demonstrate that’s true!
 Not in over half a decade!

 If you search out videos and grow journals, you’ll see that cannabis growers who’ve tried induction lighting have generally not been that impressed.
 Especially if they tried to switch over from MH/HPS or LEDs thinking they were getting something stronger.
 People who go in with the wrong expectations are sure to be disappointed!